 - Software as a Service (SaaS).
-For SMEs, this can mean software for supply chain management, inventory management, batch tracking, bills of material management, assemblies and product innovation, customer relationship management, sales, payroll software, debtor tracking and even AI-powered forecasting
+For SMEs, this can mean software for supply chain management, inventory management software, software for batch tracking, bills of material management, assemblies and product innovation, customer relationship management, sales, payroll software, debtor tracking and even AI-powered forecasting

 - Robotics.
 They’re not new to industry, but they’re getting smarter, cheaper, more connected and more mobile

 - Wearable technology.
 Moving beyond handheld devices to wearable devices like smart watches, GPS trackers, RFID sensors and tags that map movement around a warehouse, and headsets with heads-up display

 Technology boosts productivity in the workplace in several overlapping ways:

 Technology simplifies tasks by automating them.
 For manufacturers, automation can look like:

 - Scanning barcodes instead of typing product codes into a spreadsheet.
 This eliminates errors and frees employees’ time for more value-adding activities, instead of work that adds little or no value

 - Setting reorder points for stock items that are then automatically reordered by inventory management software once they are depleted to a certain level.
 Managers don’t have to worry about being caught short on parts or products, especially for high volume items

 - Repetitive yet precise work, such as welding, spray painting, or polishing being done by robots, as is common in the automotive industry

 26% of an employee’s day is wasted on avoidable administrative tasks, unnecessary tasks and outdated ways of working.

 Imagine your sales team out on the road, selling your products across the country.
 If they didn’t know crucial information such as how much stock was available in the warehouse, a customer’s order history, or product lead times, they could miss out on valuable sales opportunities.